MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/registering_an_objective_function.md

 import numpy as np

-from poli.core.abstract_black_box import AbstractBlackBox
+from poli.core.abstract_black_box import AbstractBlackBox from poli.core.problem_setup_information import ProblemSetupInformation

 # L stands for sequence length.
-class AlohaBlackBox(AbstractBlackBox):
+class OurAlohaBlackBox(AbstractBlackBox):
-    def __init__(self, L: int = 5):
+    def __init__(self, info: ProblemSetupInformation, batch_size: int = None):
-        super().__init__(L=L)
+        super().__init__(info, batch_size)

     # The only method you have to define
     def _black_box(self, x: np.ndarray, context: dict = None) -> np.ndarray:
-        """
-        A function that takes 5-letter words
-        in numpy arrays (as letters, not as integers), and returns the number of matches with the word "ALOHA".
-        """
         matches = x == np.array(["A", "L", "O", "H", "A"])
         return np.sum(matches, axis=1, keepdims=True)

 ```

-As the code says, the only method you need to define is `_black_box(x: np.ndarray, context: dict = None)`, returning a numpy array of size `[1, 1]`. `AbstractBlackBox` takes it from there, making sure that the length of the inputs is correct and matches `L`.
-You can opt-out of length-checking by saying `L=np.inf` in the `__init__`.
+As the code says, the only method you need to define is `_black_box(x: np.ndarray, context: dict = None)`, returning a numpy array of size `[b, 1]`. `AbstractBlackBox` takes it from there, making sure that the length of the inputs is correct and matches the maximum length specified in `info.get_max_sequence_length()`.

-Black-box functions are wrapped around **problems**.
+Black-box functions are inside **problems**.
 A problem contains not only a black-box objective function, but also the relevant information for the discrete problem: the alphabet, maximum sequence length, whether the sequences are aligned...
 This next section discusses how to define problem factories, which create instances of the problem.

 ## Defining problem factories